camunda/dmn-scala/README.md

 * evaluation of parsed DMN models
 * extensible by own functions and types

-¹ measured by the DMN TCK: https://dmn-tck.github.io/tck/
+¹ the DMN coverage is measured by the [DMN TCK](https://dmn-tck.github.io/tck/overview_Camunda%20BPM_7.8.0.html)

 ## How to use it?